Tennessee Army National Guard

 The Tennessee Army National Guard is a component of the United States Army and the United States National Guard.
-Nationwide, the Army National Guard comprises approximately one half of the US Army's available combat forces and approximately one third of its support organization.
+It is administered by the Tennessee Military Department.
 National coordination of various state National Guard units are maintained through the National Guard Bureau.

 Tennessee Army National Guard units are trained and equipped as part of the United States Army.
 The same ranks and insignia are used and National Guardsmen are eligible to receive all United States military awards.
 The Tennessee Guard also bestows a number of state awards for local services rendered in or to the state of Tennessee.